serignediaw99/arxiv-paper-summarizer/README.md

-# ArXiv Paper Processor
+# ArXiv Paper Summarizer

-This project implements an automated pipeline for fetching, storing, and processing academic papers from ArXiv's AI category.
-The pipeline is deployed on Google Cloud Platform using Cloud Composer (managed Apache Airflow).
+This project implements an automated pipeline for fetching, storing, processing, and summarizing academic papers from ArXiv's AI category.
+The system processes PDFs into summaries and provides on-demand relevance analysis for specific research topics.

 ## Architecture